WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 [![Symposium image of four people on a virtual call](/assets/symposium.jpeg){:width="400px"}](https://www.youtube.com/watch?v=QVMrIFLXOFw)

+## List of projects

+Here are some of the [recurring projects and new projects we are working on](project-wikis).

+## How to Apply

+Due to the volume of students now applying to this internship, to be eligible you must [fill out the RCP Student Internship Enrollment form](https://redcap.wehi.edu.au/surveys/?s=AMYXK9FFHXR9LE9T).

+You can see the [intake dates here](intake_dates).

+This is because we now need to streamline our applications and ensure no students are missed in the application process.
+To do this we need to move from a a manual process to this more automated process.
+We appreciate that there may be some confusion but any applicants will be redirected to this form as it takes precedence over any other application method.

-### Key Questions you should ask yourself
+### Key Questions you should answer in the cover letter

+We suggest that you write a 1 page cover letter introducing yourself.
+We also have [material on how to write a good cover letter and what to look for when you are writing a resume](https://doi.org/10.6084/m9.figshare.21057535.v2).
 To help understand your interests and identify potential projects, there are four questions we ask you to answer in your cover letter:

 #### 1. Would you prefer to do data engineering, data analytics, full-stack web developer or software engineering?